bbauska/CS198.1x/readme.md

 You’ll hear about how the Internet took 20 years to flesh out meaningful use cases, about how several companies sprung up during the Dot Com boom only to fade out as the few significant startups survived, about how blockchain is an Internet of Value as opposed to information.

-So, what’s a full comparison of blockchain versus the Internet?
+What’s a full comparison of blockchain versus the Internet?

-First, we know that both blockchain technology and the Internet describe protocols for connectivity.
+<b><em>First</em></b>, we know that both blockchain technology and the Internet describe protocols for connectivity.

 However, the type of connectivity differs.